John Petty, 2nd Marquess of Lansdowne

+Early life

+Petty was born in London, the eldest son of William Petty, 2nd Earl of Shelburne, and Lady Sophia Carteret, daughter of John Carteret, 2nd Earl Granville.
+He was baptised on the day of his birth at St George's, Hanover Square in Mayfair.

 Disaffected Whig MP

-Petty was the eldest son of Lady Sophia Carteret and the William Petty Fitzmaurice, 2nd Earl of Shelburne and 1st Marquess of Lansdowne.
 His father was the British Prime Minister who in 1782 acknowledged the independence of the Irish Parliament, and the independence of the United States in 1783.
+His father fell out of favour after this, but was elevated as Marquess of Lansdowne in 1784.

 Petty was educated at Christ Church, Oxford, matriculating in 1783 aged 17, graduating M.A. in 1785.

-When his father was elevated to the House of Lords in 1786, he had Petty, now with the courtesy title of Earl Wycombe, returned to the Commons from his old seat, Chipping Wycombe.
+In 1786, Petty, now with the courtesy title of Earl Wycombe, returned to the Commons from his father's old seat, Chipping Wycombe.
 While he urged his son to "take a manly part in politics, be it aristocrat or democrat", "Wycombe" was frustrated by his continued dependence on his father's favour.
 He befriended Jeremy Bentham who, in 1798, described Wycombe as a man who had "begun to feel his ground by taking some novel propositions".
 He escaped his father's supervision by travelling in the winter of 1789–90 to the continent, where he experienced the first reverberations of the French Revolution.
 In 1791, he visited the new American republic and then journeyed to Paris where he witnessed the humiliation of the King following his Flight to Varennes.

 Wycombe began to establish an independent reputation on his return to England late in 1792, joining Charles Fox as an outspoken critic of his father's former protégé, William Pitt, now Tory prime minister.
 Dismissing talk of an imminent insurrection, he decried the government's suppression of democratic agitation.
 He did acquiesce in a motion for an inquiry into the radical corresponding societies, but claimed to be "much inclined to defend those who are desirous of obtaining a parliamentary reform".

 Citing ill health, Wycombe left again in 1794, travelling for three years in Italy and Switzerland.
 In 1797 he returned for a confrontation with his father to whom, he was later to remark, there was "scarcely an error or misfortune" in his life that he did not trace.
 It was agreed that he should survey the family estates in Ireland with a view to reaching a suitable resettlement of property and left England at the end of April.
 In his final interventions in the Commons he arraigned ministerial policy since the outbreak of war, and pleaded for a conciliatory policy toward Ireland (on the eve of the 1798 rebellion he wrote to Frances Stewart, Marchioness of Londonderry that it was "impossible to carry liberality for Ireland too far").
 He was not again to appear in the House, but resigned his seat only at the dissolution of 1802.